turingschool/try-turing/series-hww/index.md

 ## Goals

-- Build an understanding of how the web workds
+- Build an understanding of how the web works
 - Understand the difference between what Back-End and Front-End code does
 - Determine if coding is something you want to pursue further
 <br>